Here at Co-op we’re committed to helping colleagues to develop, and we know that personal study can play a key role.

 Time for study

-Ideally you should choose a method of study that impacts on your work as little as possible, such as courses that take place outside your working hours or online modules that you can complete in your own time.
-But we do know that sometimes this won’t be possible or practical.
+Unless you’re studying on an apprenticeship, where 20% of your working time will be dedicated to your study, ideally you should choose a method of study that impacts on your work as little as possible, such as courses that take place outside your working hours or online modules that you can complete in your own time.
+But we know that sometimes this won’t be possible or practical.

 If you need to change your working pattern so you can study, talk to your manager and we’ll do our best to accommodate the change.
 See the Flexible Working Policy for details of how to request a change to your working pattern